Reward Teaching for Federated Multi-armed Bandits: TAL: Theoretical Analysis

-The key difficulty behind this analysis resides in leveraging the quantities in Definitions~\ref{def:uniform_exploration} and \ref{def:warm_start_pulls}.
+\end{theorem} The key difficulty behind this analysis resides in leveraging the quantities in Definitions~\ref{def:uniform_exploration} and \ref{def:warm_start_pulls}.
 In particular, how to specify $\underline{\eta}$, $\overline{\eta}$ and $\iota$ is non-trivial, which is one of the main technical challenges in proving Thm.~\ref{thm:tal_general}.
-Furthermore, Thm.~\ref{thm:tal_general} implies that the desired logarithmic regret and cost can be achieved by TAL when $R^{\textup{TAL}}_{F,1}(T), R^{\textup{TAL}}_{F,2}(T), C^{\textup{TAL}}_{F,1}(T)$ and $C^{\textup{TAL}}_{F,2}(T)$ are all bounded in the order of $O(M\log(T))$.
+Furthermore, Thm.~\ref{thm:tal_general} implies that the desired logarithmic regret and cost can be achieved by TAL when $R^{\textup{TAL}}_{F,1}(T), R^{\textup{TAL}}_{F,2}(T), C^{\textup{TAL}}_{F,1}(T)$ and $C^{\textup{TAL}}_{F,2}(T)$ are all bounded in logarithmic orders.
 The analyses of these terms are further determined by the sufficiently exploring property and the warm-start pulls of the specific clients' strategies as stated in Lemmas~\ref{lem:tal_learning_general} and \ref{lem:tal_teaching_general}.

 In the following, to particularize the general guarantee in Thm.~\ref{thm:tal_general}, we analyze several well-known bandit algorithms as clients' strategies (i.e., UCB and $\varepsilon$-greedy).